Skip to content

 WordPress powers one-third (1/3) of the sites on the web, or 33%.

-Its users include Canada.com, The City University, and The Obama Foundation, to name but a few.
+Its users include Canada.com, The City University, and The Obama Foundation, among others.

 Released 16 years ago in 2003, WordPress has gained experience and traction.